 It may be the city of world-renowned universities and a high-brow arts scene, but Boston also rates at the top of the party scale.
 This city takes its nightlife to a new level with a plethora of innovative venues.
 Enjoy a night out as you mingle with jet-setters, glam it up at an upscale hotel bar, or make new friends at local hangouts.
 Breweries are synonymous with Boston, so beer lovers will have no problem finding the perfect brew.
 Historic taverns dot the neighborhoods, and the cuisine options are as diverse and fascinating as the people who live here.

 People unfamiliar with the Mile High City may not realize it’s also a top hot spot for nightlife.
 But after a day on the slopes or exploring the outdoors, you’ll find the perfect nightspot to top off the day with a favorite brew or designer cocktail.
-Colfax Avenue in Denver’s historic east-west main street.
-According to local legend, Hugh Hefner dubbed it the “longest, wickedest street in America.”
+According to local legend, Colfax Avenue in Denver’s historic east-west main street was dubbed by Hugh Hefner the “longest, wickedest street in America.”
 If you’re seeking a true Americana experience, plan a pub crawl and explore the mixed bag of down-to-earth bars and taverns along this famous thoroughfare.